OsmanMalik/kronecker-sketching/README.md

 # Comparison of Different Methods for Sketching of Kronecker Vectors
 This is an implementation of an experiment that compares five different sketch methods when applied to vectors with Kronecker structure.
 The experiment and its results are presented in our paper

 O. A. Malik and S. Becker.
-Guarantees for the Kronecker Fast Johnson--Lindenstrauss Transform Using a Coherence and Sampling Argument.
-To appear on arXiv soon, 2019.
+Guarantees for the Kronecker Fast Johnson--Lindenstrauss Transform Using a Coherence and Sampling Argument. *To appear on arXiv soon*, 2019.

 It is available at [TBA].

-## Some further details
+## Some Further Details
 The script **experiment1** runs the experiment we present in our paper.
 It compares five different sketch types:
 * A Gaussian sketch
 * The Kronecker fast Johnson-Lindenstrauss transform (KFJLT)